 In March 2011, she joined the Voice Faculty of New England Conservatory’s Preparatory & Continuing Education Division and held the role of Chair of the NEC’s Preparatory Voice Department from Fall 2011 - Spring 2015.
 During her time as Chair, she developed the Prep Voice curriculum to include age-appropriate class voice training opportunities for young singers, class piano for singers, the very first musical theater courses in the history of the conservatory and the masterclass and workshop series.
 This year marks her seventh year on the faculty at NEC Preparatory School and the School of Continuing Education, where she also works with adult singers of all ages and levels, including recent college graduates, former Preparatory School alumni, members of the Tanglewood Festival Chorus, actors, and professionals from all walks of life who choose to continue to develop their voices and musical gifts.

-In Fall 2014, Dr. Sgroe also assumed the role of the Program Coordinator of Vocal Studies/Musical Theater and Assistant Professor of Theater at Dean College where she leads the Musical Theater concentration.
-At Dean College she has developed the Musical Theater concentration, overseeing the voice training curriculum, teaching Vocal Technique for the Stage, Voice and Speech, Musical Theater Repertoire and Musical Theater Performance classes.
-She also serves as lead vocal coach for all of the mainstage musicals at Dean and regularly offers departmental voice masterclasses, studio classes and coachings in preparation for upcoming competitions, recitals and senior showcase.
+From Fall 2014 - Summer 2017, Dr. Sgroe served as Head of Vocal Studies/Musical Theater and Assistant Professor of Theater at Dean College where she led the Musical Theater concentration.
+At Dean College she developed the Musical Theater concentration, overseeing the voice training curriculum, teaching Vocal Technique for the Stage, Voice and Speech, Musical Theater Repertoire and Musical Theater Performance classes.
+She also served as lead vocal coach for all of the mainstage musicals at Dean and regularly offered departmental voice masterclasses, studio classes and coachings in preparation for upcoming competitions, recitals and senior showcase.
 Past shows include Urinetown, In the Heights, Hair, Into the Woods & American Idiot.
-In the past three years, Dean College singers have won or placed at the District, Regional and National levels of the NATS Student Auditions and Dean College singers have been named Regional and National Winners in the Kennedy Center for the Performing Arts Maltby Awards.
+In the three years of her tenure, Dean College singers won or placed at the District, Regional and National levels of the NATS Student Auditions and Dean College singers were named Regional and National Winners in the Kennedy Center for the Performing Arts Maltby Awards.
 She has also served on the faculty of Emerson College’s Musical Theater faculty teaching Musical Analysis II to Musical Theater majors.

 Her voice students have gone on to study at leading college and summer programs including: NYU New Studio on Broadway, Berklee School of Music, UMass Amherst, Amherst College, Elms College, Harvard University, University of Chicago, Cornell, University of Michigan, Pace University Actor’s Studio, Carnegie Mellon, Hartt School of Music, Bard College, Interlochen Summer Music Program, Boston Conservatory Vocal Choral Intensive, Boston University Tanglewood Institute, Bel Canto Institute, University of Oklahoma City Summer Music Program, Westminster Choir College Solo Vocal Artist Program and Oberlin College Vocal Academy.